iroshanvidanage/python/oop/README.md

     class SiteLoginProcessTest(unittest.TestCase): pass
     ```
 - Tests are defined by creating methods with names starting with the word *test*.
 This naming convention is used by the test runner to identify tests. when the test runner encounters _test*_ methods it recognizes and runs them.

+#### Test Cases: Assertions

+- The unittest.TestCase base class defines methods for performing [*assertions*](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertEqual).
+These methods are used to compare and inspect objects in different ways.
+- Examples:
+    - assertTrue
+    - assertFlase
+    - assertNone
+    - assertEqual
+- Tests use one or more of these assertion methods to test assumptions.